-CNN has also made an attempt to keep up with the trends of the day, as they seek to enlarge their online presence through alternative media streams that differ from the traditional pen, paper and television.
-Thus, the CNN App is available on almost every mobile device; its user-friendly design is primed to allow users to stay in the loop with current news events, both domestic and international.
-This has been developed as a new stream of revenue, as it serves to attract a market that is consistently connected to the web instead of a television screen or book store.
+CNN has also made an attempt to keep up with the trends of the day, as they seek to enlarge their online presence through alternative media streams that differ from the traditional pen, paper, and television.
+Currently the CNN App is available on almost every mobile device.
+Its user-friendly design is primed to allow users to stay in the loop with current news events, both domestic and international.
+This has been developed as a new stream of revenue, as it serves to attract a market that is consistently connected to the web instead of a television screen or bookstore.
 They derive their revenue from advertising, as the attraction of traffic is a useful marketing tool for other entities.

 Recently, CNN has introduced a new web-based forum that delivers content specially designed for high school age groups.
 Thus, the network has developed a user-friendly platform that is geared towards deriving future growth.
 Interestingly, the company seems to be willing to run the platform at a loss, as there are no adverts or other means of achieving an income.
 It seems to be an investment for the long run.

 The development of a website that is linked with all the major social media sites is also a strategic segment of CNN’s business model.
 The idea is simple: draw enough traffic to the CNN website and achieve revenue from the advertising.